CommandPost/FCPCafe/docs/_includes/latenite/explore-latenites-tools.md

 We will also be spinning out the **Watch Folders** from CommandPost and moving them into this app.

 This project is currently at the exploration and experiment stage.

+We hope to release this before the end of 2024.

 ---